-Air sampling data are not available from 1965 to 1974.
-Airborne fiber levels during this period were likely at or above the levels documented in 1975 (0.1 f/cc to 1 f/cc).
-Measured airborne fiber levels within the New Orleans facility decreased throughout the 1970s and 1980s as W.R.
-Grace responded to federal OSHA requirements4 to protect workers from occupational asbestos exposure (EPA, unpublished data).
+Although no sampling data are available during 1969-1971, airborne fiber levels during this period were probably at or above the levels documented in 1972 (1 f/cc to 10 f/cc).
+Measured airborne fiber levels within the vermiculite exfoliation facilities decreased throughout the 1970s and 1980s as W.R.
+Grace responded to federal OSHA requirements5 to protect workers from occupational asbestos exposure (EPA, unpublished data).
 Asbestos exposure levels for workers could have been much higher before the OSHA regulations were first introduced in 1971.
-Asbestos exposures would also be higher for workers in the past who manually performed some of the material handling processes, such as unloading vermiculite deliveries from railcars, transferring vermiculite into furnace hoppers, and transferring bulk quantities of waste rock.
+Asbestos exposure would also be higher for workers who manually performed some of the material handling processes, such as unloading vermiculite deliveries from railcars, transferring vermiculite into furnace hoppers, and transferring bulk quantities of waste rock.